The Falcon's Brother: Plot

-Sleuth Gay Lawrence (George Sanders), known as "The Falcon," with his assistant, "Lefty" (Don Barclay), arrive at dockside to meet a Latin American cruise ship.
-On board is Lawrence's brother, Tom (Tom Conway) who is pronounced dead, a victim of suicide, by homicide inspector Timothy Donovan (Cliff Clark).
-Diane Medford (Gwili Andre), Tom's shipboard companion offers sympathy, but Lawrence has Lefty tail her, as he already knew the body in the cabin was not his brother.
+Sleuth Gay Lawrence, known as "The Falcon," with his assistant, "Lefty", arrive at dockside to meet a Latin American cruise ship.
+On board is Lawrence's brother, Tom, who is pronounced dead, a victim of suicide, by homicide inspector Timothy Donovan.
+Diane Medford, Tom's shipboard companion offers sympathy, but Lawrence has Lefty tail her, as he already knew that the body in the cabin was not his brother.

-Tracking Diane to a fashion show at the salon of her employer Madame Arlette (Charlotte Wynters), Diane is greeted by her fiancé, fashion editor Paul Harrington (James Newill).
-Two other ship passengers, Latin American dancers Carmela (Amanda Varela) and Valdez (George J. Lewis) are there.
-Reporter Marcia Brooks (Jane Randolph) recognizes the Falcon, who follows Diane into her office.
+Tracking Diane to a fashion show at the salon of her employer Madame Arlette, Diane is greeted by her fiancé, fashion editor Paul Harrington.
+Two other ship passengers, Latin American dancers Carmela and Valdez are there.
+Reporter Marcia Brooks recognizes the Falcon, who follows Diane into her office.
 A shot rings out and Diane falls dead.
 The Falcon runs into the alley behind the salon and encounters his brother, Tom.

 Inspector Donovan arrives at the scene and arrests Lefty while the Falcon is run down by a speeding car.
 Tom takes his unconscious brother to his apartment, where Marcia seeks information about the murder.
 Lefty is released with a suspended sentence, and learns that his boss will soon recover.
 Marcia informs Tom that the murder weapon is missing, prompting Tom to return to Arlette's salon to investigate.

 Seeing Arlette at a nightclub, Tom informs her that the police have the gun from the murder scene and are tracing its serial number.
 Arlette phones the Police Inspector and gives them Tom's whereabouts.
 Tom and Lefty search Arlette's, where they find the missing gun hidden in a mannequin.
 Donovan tracks them down at the salon, and when Tom introduces himself, the inspector arrests him for false impersonation, believing Tom Lawrence is dead.